Vietnam.vn - Nền tảng quảng bá Việt Nam

 Châu Âu gây sức ép, Kosovo nói sẵn sàng bầu cử lại - Ảnh 1.

-French President Emmanuel Macron, Kosovo leader Vjosa Osmani and German Chancellor Olaf Scholz at a conference in Bulboaca, Moldova on June 1.
+French President Emmanuel Macron, Kosovo leader Vjosa Osmani and German Chancellor Olaf Scholz at a conference in Bulboaca, Moldova on June 1

 Disputed mayoral elections in April sparked protests and recent violent clashes.
-Serbs boycotted the elections, resulting in a voter turnout of less than 3.5% and an easy victory for Albanian candidates.
+Serbs boycotted the elections, resulting in a turnout of less than 3.5% and an easy victory for Albanian candidates.

 Ms Osmani said she had told European leaders that the election would have been completely legitimate if Belgrade's leaders had not called on Serbs to boycott the vote.

-Osmani said a solution to de-escalation was near but Serbia must honour its commitments under the March agreement that brought relations back to normal.
+Osmani said a solution to de-escalation was imminent, but Serbia must honour its commitments under the March agreement that brought relations back to normal.
 "We must ensure the implementation of the entire agreement, not just some parts," she said.

 President Vucic left the conference without commenting on his meeting with Ms Osmani.
-He had earlier called on Kosovo’s government to withdraw mayors from the north and declared Kosovo special police units there illegal.
+He had earlier called on Kosovo's government to withdraw mayors from the north and declared Kosovo's special police units there illegal.

 Source link